ecordes-vt/docs/src/docs/quickstart/app-developer/README.md

 Find out how to build an application that integrates with aiWARE.
 Visit the Quickstart [here](https://docs.veritone.com/#/developer/applications/quick-start).

+You can also view the full step-by-step tutorial [here](https://docs.veritone.com/#/developer/applications/app-tutorial/).

 ## Visit the Veritone Developer Portal